chinapedia/wikipedia.abstract.en/Page/Caving.md

 The base term _caving_ comes from the Latin _cavea_ or _caverna_, meaning simply, a cave.

-_Potholing_ refers to the act of exploring _potholes_, a word originating in the north of England for predominantly vertical caves.Caveman-ic.jpg, an area that is also popular for pothole exploring]] Clay Perry, an American caver of the 1940s, wrote about a group of men and boys who explored and studied caves throughout New England.
+_Potholing_ refers to the act of exploring _potholes_, a word originating in the north of England for predominantly vertical caves., an area that is also popular for pothole exploring]] Clay Perry, an American caver of the 1940s, wrote about a group of men and boys who explored and studied caves throughout New England.
 This group referred to themselves as _spelunkers_, a term derived[10] from the Latin __ ("cave, cavern, den"),[11] itself from the Greek _spēlynks_ ("cave").[12]
 This is regarded as the first use of the word in the Americas.
 Throughout the 1950s, _spelunking_ was the general term used for exploring caves in US English.
 It was used freely, without any positive or negative connotations, although only rarely outside the US.

 In the 1960s, the terms _spelunking_ and _spelunker_ began to be considered déclassé among experienced enthusiasts.
 In 1985, Steve Knutson – editor of the National Speleological Society (NSS) publication _American Caving Accidents_ – made the following distinction: